Kura kaupapa Māori: Kura arongatahi (composite schools)

-Wharekura (Secondary schools)
+Wharekura (secondary schools)

 A wharekura is an immersion secondary school where the philosophy and practice reflect Māori cultural values with the aim of revitalising Māori language, knowledge and culture.
 The term kaupapa Māori is used popularly by Māori to mean any particular plan of action created by Māori to express Māori aspirations, values and principles to teach children from Years 9 to Years 15.
 All of these schools are composite.
-In recognition of gaining wharekura status, one school, Te Kura Kaupapa Maori o Arowhenua, in Invercargill, changed its name to Te Wharekura o Arowhenua.
+In recognition of gaining wharekura status, one school, Te Kura Kaupapa Māori o Arowhenua, in Invercargill, changed its name to Te Wharekura o Arowhenua.

-Kura Tuakana (Mentoring schools)
+Kura tuakana (mentoring schools)

 Some primary and composite kura kaupapa Māori become a kura tuakana (mentoring school).
-Prior to a formal establishment process being adopted by the government, kura kaupapa Māori would satellite a kura teina (mentored school) - another non government funded kura kaupapa Māori school community.
+Prior to a formal establishment process being adopted by the government, kura kaupapa Māori would satellite a kura teina (mentored school) – another non-government-funded kura kaupapa Māori school community.
 This arrangement did not require Ministry of Education approval and was the mechanism used by the kura kaupapa Māori movement to increase the number of these schools around New Zealand.
 The satellite arrangement allowed the kura tuakana to give funding and staffing to the kura teina.

 In 2001, the Ministry of Education negotiated a formal process for establishing new schools with Te Runanga Nui.
 The process now requires an applicant kura whanau to apply.
 Once the Minister of Education is satisfied with the application, a kura tuakana is assigned to support and mentor the applicant.
 Only selected kura kaupapa Māori can become a kura tuakana and must be able to demonstrate their ability to mentor the kura teina.

-Kura Teina (Mentored schools)
+Kura teina (mentored schools)

 Kura teina are applicant kura kaupapa Māori school communities who have applied to the Ministry of Education to become a standalone primary school.
-The kura teina operates and teaches children, either at the primary school year levels (Years 1 to 8) or at the wharekura school year levels (Years 9 - 15) or sometimes at primary and wharekura school year levels.
+The kura teina operates and teaches children, either at the primary school year levels (Years 1 to 8) or at the wharekura school year levels (Years 9 to 15) or sometimes at primary and wharekura school year levels.
 Te Wharekura o Manurewa, Auckland, is the only kura kaupapa Māori that did not establish as a primary school.
-The school is a satellite to Te Kura Kaupapa Māori a Rohe o Mangere, located in Mangere, Auckland.
+The school is a satellite to Te Kura Kaupapa Māori a Rohe o Māngere, located in Māngere, Auckland.